asd-xiv/serverless-universal-packer/README.md

 > Serverless plugin for custom packaging using BASH scripts with little to no
 > dependencies.

-- 🛠️ **Flexibility**: Don't rely on the existence of specialized plugins interfacing bundler X. Easily pivot when a better suited builder comes out.
+- :hammer_and_wrench: **Flexibility**: Don't rely on the existence of specialized plugins interfacing bundler X. Easily pivot when a better suited builder comes out.
-- 🟩 **Low complexity**: Specialized plugins mostly just proxy to the underlying bundler.
+- :green_square: **Low complexity**: Specialized plugins mostly just proxy to the underlying bundler.
 You can do that yourself in a few command lines.
-- 🔁 **Stay Updated**: Keep dependencies updated without waiting for plugin updates.
+- :repeat: **Stay Updated**: Keep dependencies updated without waiting for plugin updates.

 ## Table of contents